My Venous Ulcer Is Not Healing. What Do I Do?

 - Protecting your feet and legs from injury

 - Wearing compression stockings

 Schedule a Venous Ulcer Consultation at Tennessee Vein Center

 Venous ulcers can be challenging to deal with.
 The condition can last for just a couple of months, a couple of years or even never go away.
 Thankfully, there are treatment options available to help improve the open sores.
 Lifestyle changes can also have a significant impact on the condition.
 Running daily, quitting smoking, wearing compression stockings and elevating your legs are some of the few steps you can take to prevent a venous ulcer from forming again.

-If you are ready to take the steps needed to rid your body of your venous ulcer, please contact Tennessee Vein Center of Loudon and Alcoa, TN, to schedule a venous ulcer consultation.
+If you are ready to take the steps needed to rid your body of your venous ulcer, please contact Tennessee Vein Center of Alcoa, TN, to schedule a venous ulcer consultation.